Prince William County Pedestrian Accident Lawyer

 Mike has been focused on personal injury cases since 1999 and has decades of experience to put to work on your behalf.
 Mike prides himself on the personal care and attention he brings to every case he handles, working with clients to help them get the medical care they need and communicating with them directly and often throughout the process.
 He has a passion to protect accident victims’ rights, and it shows in the successes he’s had on their behalf.

-Reach out today for a free consultation with a Prince William County pedestrian accident law firm.
+Reach out online today or call (703) 762-2142 for a free consultation with a Prince William County pedestrian accident law firm.

 What Are the Virginia Pedestrian Laws?